dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 Expand stack backtrace when first opening debugger

 -  When checked (the default), expands the stack backtrace one level, to show stack frames.
-Otherwise just shows the application’s thread number and title.
+Otherwise just shows the application's thread number and title.
 -  Expand first stack frame when refreshing debugger
 -  When checked (the default), the debugger displays the first stack in